 - work with Prod towards becoming members of SEDEX.

 - HR/Supply Chain to attend training workshops

 Smithfield Foods Inc. has a global Code of Business Conduct and Ethics which sets out its commitment to ethical trading.
 The Code of Conduct includes, among other things, certification that employees will comply with all applicable laws and regulations.
 Human trafficking and slavery is a violation of such law and would constitute a breach of our Code of Conduct and could lead to disciplinary action against the employee, including dismissal.

-Smithfield also has a Whistleblowing Policy and a confidential, freephone hotline for employees to voice any concerns they may have.
-The Whistleblowing Policy and hotline number is provided to all staff upon commencement of employment and numbers are displayed to ensure all staff have access.
+Smithfield also has a Whistleblowing Policy and a confidential, Freephone hotline for employees to voice any concerns they may have.
+The Whistleblowing Policy and hotline number is provided to all staff upon commencement of employment and numbers are displayed on noticeboards to ensure all staff have access.

 Training provided to staff

-Modern Slavery training is provided to all new staff as part of their Induction training, as well the Company’s Code of Conduct All SF UK employees are required to complete an annual certification confirming they understand and will adhere to our Code of Conduct, as noted above.
+Modern Slavery training is provided to all new staff as part of their Induction training, as well the Company’s Code of Conduct All SF UK employees are required to complete a certification upon induction confirming they understand and will adhere to our Code of Conduct, as noted above.